tomwhartung/always_learning_python/08-real_python_class/2017_03_07-Lesson_4/homework.md

 0. Create new virtual environment
 1. Get the flask-bitcoin-example working locally
 2. Migrate any changes I want to make to a new version
-3. Get my version working locally
+3. Ensure my version works locally
 4. Ensure I understand how to use sqlalchemy
 5. Add sqlalchemy as required
 6. Ensure my version still works locally